HTS Bioinf - Process for updates to production pipelines

 Endringskontroll (EK) and documentation

 EK shortly describes the changes in a manner understandable by non-technical personnel.
 In addition, we need to document how the changes were tested, by whom and, if relevant, who approved them.
 EK must refer to relevant issues, merge requests (MRs) or milestones in Gitlab.
-If sensitive information is involved, create a document on TSD in a meaningfully named directory in /tsd/p22/data/durable2/investigations
+If sensitive information is involved, create a document on TSD in a meaningfully named directory in /ess/p22/data/durable/production/investigations

 .